JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 Starting with Kotlin 1.9.20, you need to explicitly make a cast to and from the corresponding C and Objective-C forward declarations.
 Also, it's now only possible to import forward declarations by using special packages.

-## Incorrect version of iOS framework during Kotlin upgrade
+## Incorrect version of iOS framework after Kotlin upgrade

 **What's the issue?**